Best Hospital for Rectal Polyp Surgery with Advanced Colorectal Care

 - Prevents progression to colorectal cancer

-- Relieves bleeding, pain, or obstruction
+- Relieves symptoms like bleeding, pain, or obstruction

-- Improves bowel function and reduces discomfort
+- Improves bowel function and overall comfort

 - Bleeding during or after the procedure

-- Infection at the surgical site (rare)
+- Infection at the treatment site (rare)

-- Perforation of the rectum (rare)
+- Perforation of the rectum (very rare but serious)

 How Much Does Rectal Polyp Removal Cost in India?